Liam Hamilton: Early life

-He was born in Mitchelstown, County Cork to Richard Hamilton and Mary Ellen Hamilton (née Lyons).
+He was born in Mitchelstown, County Cork, to Richard Hamilton and Mary Ellen Hamilton (née Lyons).
 He was educated at C.B.S.
 Mitchelstown, University College Dublin and King's Inns.
 He initially worked as a civil servant and was called to the Bar in 1956 and to the Inner Bar in 1968.

-Career
+Legal career

-He acted for Neil Blaney when Blaney and Charles Haughey were charged with conspiracy to import arms in 1970.
+As a barrister, he acted for Neil Blaney when Blaney and Charles Haughey were charged with conspiracy to import arms in 1970.
 He was a member of the Labour Party and acted as its legal advisor.

+Judicial career

-After the Labour Party formed a coalition government with Fine Gael in 1973, he was appointed to the High Court.
+After the Labour Party formed a coalition government with Fine Gael in 1973, he was appointed a High Court judge.
+He was one of the key members of the judiciary who made findings against Nicky Kelly and others and in support of the State in what became one of the State's most infamous miscarriages of justice.

 He was regarded as sociable and visited former legal colleagues after becoming a judge.
 In 1985, on the nomination of the Labour Party, he was appointed President of the High Court, where he was successful in reforming procedures and clearing a backlog of cases.